 The Profession’s Participation in the School

-As the only professionally accredited undergraduate architecture program in the state, the School of Architecture actively seeks to maintain a close relationship with the architectural communities of the city, region, and state.
-Professionals regularly come to the school to attend and respond to student presentations, to conduct workshops, to participate in School events and lectures given by renowned professional peers, and to interview graduating students.
-Every spring, the architecture community of Knoxville attends an exhibit and review of graduating students' work, where students have the opportunity to discuss their designs with practicing architects.
-Additionally the College of Architecture and Design hosts its Annual Career Day in late February, offering all students the opportunity to participate in interviews with significant local, regional, and national firms.
+As the only accredited architecture program in the state, the School of Architecture tries to maintain a close relationship with the architectural community of the city, state, and region.
+Professionals regularly come to the school to attend and respond to student presentations, to conduct workshops, to participate in School events, and to interview graduating students.
+Every spring, the architecture community of Knoxville attends an exhibit of graduating students’ work, where students have the opportunity to discuss their designs with practicing architects.

 Architecture is a broad field of study with many diverse ways for individuals to become involved in the profession.
 The profession itself is diversifying and changing rapidly due to changing financial structures, increasing specialization, expanding liability, and evolving electronic technology.
 Students are strongly urged to visit and work in different architectural offices in order to acquire a better sense of the profession and career commitment.